RaviRagh/DAT-Phase2-Project/README.md

 ### Overview

 #### The brief
-Use regression modeling to analyze house sales in a northwestern US county.
+Use multiple linear regression modeling to analyze house sales in a northwestern US county.

 ![KingCoFlag](./Images_md/kc_flag.png)